jonas-lj/Ruffini/README.md

 }
 ```

-There are a few demo applications showing some capabilities of the library.
-They are found
+There are a few demo applications showing some capabilities of the library in the `demos` module.
-in `src/main/java/dk/jonaslindstrom/math/demo`.

 <!-- CONTRIBUTING -->